k21971/CrecelleHack/doc/variantfixes.md

   whips, and flails can be used to trip as well.
 - Being tripped puts one into a downed state.
 Until one moves to a different location, AC and to-hit are reduced.
+- While in a prone state, all harmonic bonuses are negated.
+This applies to both players and monsters.

 ### \#taunt: Taunt nearby monsters.
 - Wastes a few turns and wakes up nearby monsters.